Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3638 Regulation on Doctoral Training.md

         graduate students;
     g)  Notify the progress and learning results of graduate students to the unit/department managing the graduate students;
-    h)  Fully declare and regularly and timely update the individual\'s scientific resume according to the form and regulations of Hanoi National University;
+    h)  Fully declare and regularly and timely update the individual's scientific resume according to the form and regulations of Hanoi National University;
     i)  Perform other tasks as prescribed by law and as prescribed by the training unit.
-3. Instructor\'s authority
+3. Instructor's authority
     a)  Enjoy benefits according to current regulations of the State and of Hanoi National University;
     b)  Be guaranteed material conditions and equipment for teaching and